couBC/stat545_md_explorer/README.md

-# STAT 545 exploration
+# MyRepo

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+For R Studio
+"This is a line from RStudio"